18F/handbook/_pages/about-us/diversity.md

 ## Diversity Guild

 The Diversity [Guild]({{site.baseurl}}/working-groups-and-guilds-101/) is a formal, on-going way for employees to share experiences, resources, and learn from one another via weekly meetings and [#g-diversity](https://gsa-tts.slack.com/messages/g-diversity/ Slack channel))🔒.
+The Guild is currently led by [Austin Hernandez](https://gsa-tts.slack.com/messages/@austinhernandez)🔒 and [Victoria Wales](https://gsa-tts.slack.com/messages/@v)🔒.

 ### How to get involved